utopia-php/framework

 Utopia HTTP is a PHP MVC based framework with minimal must-have features for professional, simple, advanced and secure web development.
 This library is maintained by the Appwrite team.

-Utopia HTTP is dependency-free.
+Utopia HTTP is almost dependency-free.
 Any extra features, such as authentication or caching are available as standalone models in order to keep the framework core clean, light, and easy to learn.

 Getting Started